Neighbors Educated Together (NET)

 To participate in the NET program you must:

 - Residential NET Participants Only--Complete your housing application online with credit card payment (If you completed your housing application and $150 fee earlier, simply return your completed Living Learning Community application.
 The $50 activity fee will be billed to your student account.)

-- Return your completed NET application by June 1 to the Department of University Housing at the address indicated on the application or email as an attachemnt to email@example.com.
+- Return your completed NET application by April 1 to the Department of University Housing & Residence Life at the address indicated on the application or email as an attachment to email@example.com.

 - Your high school transcript must be on file at the TWU Admissions Office.

 Acceptance to the NET program will be made on a date-order, space-available basis for applicants who meet the program requirements.

 TWU’s freshman seminar, UNIV 1231, provides an opportunity for students to identify their individual learning styles, and to develop the skills necessary to learn and succeed in their academic program.
 The course emphasizes effective integration of learning style with academic skills, personal management and resource utilization.

 UNIV 1231 is required for all first year students and some special student groups (Honors, LLC, etc.) who are transferring less than thirteen credit hours.
 Please note that for the purposes of this program; dual, IB, and AP credits do not count as exemptions for enrollment in UNIV 1231.

 This course is beneficial to all students who are interested in maximizing their academic success.

 page last updated 8/16/2016 11:19 AM